-How to perform the Chester step test
+Here’s how to do the Chester step test.

 The Chester Step Test (CST) is a submaximal, multistage aerobic capacity test.
-The Test requires a low step, heart rate monitor, Instructional CD with stepping beat rhythms, RPE Chart and CST Software Calculator.
+The Test requires a low step, heart rate monitor, Instructional software with stepping beat rhythms, RPE Chart and CST Software Calculator.
 The accompanying Manual includes Graphical Datasheets and Fitness Rating norms geared to age and gender.

 Providing there are no medical contraindications to moderately vigorous exercise or stair-stepping, the subject is required to step onto and off a low step at a rate set by the beat on the accompanying CD.
 Every 2 minutes an instruction is given asking the tester to record the subject’s exercise heart rate and perceived exertion (RPE) – and the stepping rate is then increased slightly.
 The Test continues in this progressive manner until the subject reaches 80%HRMax and/or reports a moderately vigorous level of exertion (RPE=14).
 Aerobic capacity is then calculated by entering the exercise heart rates into the bespoke CST Software (or by using the appropriate CST Graphical Datasheet).
 The Test lasts for a maximum of 10 minutes.

 Technical Note: CST utilises the well-established linear relationship between oxygen cost, heart rate and workload together with ACSM’s metabolic cost of stepping equation, thus enabling aerobic capacity to be predicted from a statistical line of best fit (1,2,3).

 What should you use it for?